UniverseDevGroup/PokeBot/README.md

 # Pokebot

-Discord Moderation Bot for PokeWorld and other servers.
+Exclusive bot for gym management, moderation, and more on the PokeWorld discord.